A stay at the Langham, Melbourne, Australia, taught me a valuable lesson –

 But when I think about the case of the Langham, who actually debited the money from my account, does the same apply?
 I checked their booking terms and conditions on their web site, but could not find the answer.
 They imply that all pre-authorisation processes are determined by the customer’s bank or payment provider rather than the hotel itself.
 So the banks definitely benefit from all this, although they would probably argue that they are providing a service.
 Someone has to pay for it – and naturally, it’s not the hotel!

-How to avoid those hidden charges
+How to avoid the hidden cost of hotel stays

 So what does all this mean for the innocent, honest traveller?
 My lessons learned are: always check the small print to find out your hotel’s policy on ‘pre-authorisations’ – and it might pay to check your bank’s policy too.
 Forewarned is forearmed!
 Use a credit card rather than a debit card for pre-authorisations whenever possible.
 Finally, always check your statements when you return home, to make sure that you’ve received your refund if applicable.